-“Bob called to introduce himself at the moment when we had a need to find a new home for our offices,” she said.
+“We needed a new home and funding,” she said.
 “I have always been a proponent of working with a local bank which was interested in the community.
 While I knew that there were larger banks to talk with, I didn’t want to be shuffled off to a branch manager who ultimately couldn’t make decisions or be my partner.
 At the same time, I understood that our need might be greater than the normal loan limits of a community bank.”

-From Bob’s perspective, ITVS was a long-time client of the Bank, a valuable community asset and the kind of organization that deserved a financial ally.
-“We have considerable expertise in real estate and have deep understanding of the market but most importantly we value our relationships,” he said.
-“Here was a client with an immediate need and we were committed to finding a way to get the job done for them.”
+From the Bank’s perspective, ITVS was a long-time client and a valuable community asset and the kind of organization that deserved a financial ally.
+The Bank has considerable expertise in real estate and a deep understanding of the market.
+Most importantly it valued the relationship.”
+ITVS was a client with an immediate need and the task was to find a way to get the job done for them.

 The solution came together quickly.
-A new site was found; a loan that met the needs of ITVS was approved by TPNB, and a lease was negotiated and signed.
+A new site was found; a loan that met the needs of ITVS was approved by Beacon Business Bank, and a lease was negotiated and signed.
 The building was built out and ITVS moved into its new space in July 2016.

 “It was our synergy that made it happen,” according to Judy, “It wasn’t about just getting a competitive rate, it was about a relationship built on trust and shared desire to get the job done.”
-For Bob, “it was about a customer that faced a very difficult task and our job was to understand their needs, work with them to take care of those needs while making it as easy and cost-effective as possible.
-It is our hallmark as a community bank: As the business bank with a personal touch we commit the resources and the senior management expertise to turn a dilemma into a successful solution.”
+For the Bank, it was about a customer that faced a very difficult task and our job was to understand their needs, work with them to take care of those needs while making it as easy and cost-effective as possible.
+It is our hallmark as a community bank: As the business bank with the personal touch Beacon committed the resources and the senior management expertise to turn a dilemma into a successful solution.